-For a detailed discussion of the risk factors that should be understood by any investor contemplating an investment in our stock, please refer to Part I, Item 1A "Risk Factors" in the 2019 Annual Report.
-There have been no material changes from the risk factors previously disclosed in Part I, Item 1A "Risk Factors" in the 2019 Annual Report, except for the addition of the following risk factors:
+For a detailed discussion of the risk factors that should be understood by any investor contemplating an investment in our stock, please refer to Part I, Item 1A "Risk Factors" in the 2020 Annual Report.
+There have been no material changes from the risk factors previously disclosed in Part I, Item 1A "Risk Factors" in the 2020 Annual Report.